LEED: IEQ performance research (IEQ)

-Based on similar dataset (21,477 occupants) in 2013, Schiavon and Altomonte found that occupants have equivalent satisfaction levels in LEED and non-LEED buildings when evaluated independently from the following factors: office type, spatial layout, distance from windows, building size, gender, age, type of work, time at workspace, and weekly working hours.
+Schiavon and Altomonte (2014) found that occupants have equivalent satisfaction levels in LEED and non-LEED buildings when evaluated independently from the following factors: office type, spatial layout, distance from windows, building size, gender, age, type of work, time at workspace, and weekly working hours.
 LEED certified buildings may provide higher satisfaction in open spaces than in enclosed offices, in smaller buildings than in larger buildings, and to occupants having spent less than one year in their workspaces rather than to those who have used their workspace longer.
-The study also notes that the positive value of LEED certification from the aspect of occupant satisfaction may tend to decrease with time.
+This study suggests that the positive value of LEED certification as measured by occupant satisfaction may decrease with time.